Low-nutrient, low-chlorophyll region: North Atlantic Subtropical Gyre

 The Sargasso Sea is the region at the center of the North Atlantic subtropical gyre.
 Although the Sargasso Sea is generally oligotrophic, rates of primary production are much higher than would be expected of a region with limited nutrients, due to nitrogen fixation, physical forces, and seasonal dynamics.
 The North Atlantic receives a supply of phosphate (PO_{4}^{3-}) from the Arctic Ocean, while nitrate (NO_{3}^{−}) is produced by the nitrogen fixing cyanobacteria, Trichodesmium.
 Nitrogen fixation relies on a supply of iron (Fe), which is delivered to the Sargasso Sea via dust from the Sahara Desert.
 Nitrogen fixation rates in the region have increased since the 1970s, in part fueled by an increase in iron deposition due to expansion of the Sahara Desert.
 Wind-driven downwelling removes nutrients from the surface, but mesoscale eddies transport some of these nutrients back to the photic zone.
 Additionally, strong vertical mixing in the winter and spring brings nutrients to the photic zone, which causes a spring bloom of phytoplankton.
 Photosynthesis near the bottom of the photic zone, as opposed to closer to the surface, has also been shown to be an important contributor to primary production in the Sargasso Sea.

 North Pacific Subtropical Gyre

-The North Pacific Subtropical Gyre (NPSG) is one of the ocean's largest of the gyres.
+The North Pacific Subtropical Gyre (NPSG) is one of the ocean's largest gyres.
 Primary production in these oligotrophic waters is generally limited by nitrogen, followed by phosphorus and iron.
 The NPSG's salinity stratification creates a two-layer ocean in which the upper layer (0–80 m) of the water column is nutrient limited and primary production is supported by nitrogen fixation and recycled nutrients, while the lower layer's production is light limited.
 Seasonal and decadal climatic events (ENSO and PDO) affect sea surface temperature and other nutrient patterns, influencing biological processes.
 For example, during the 1997-1998 ENSO event, NO_{3}^{−}-based production accounted for a larger fraction of primary production while particulate carbon export increased.
 This LNLC region is relatively well studied through the Hawaii Ocean Time-series (HOT) monitoring program (see Monitoring section).